repobee/repobee/docs/fundamentals.rst

 aforementioned static data if one chooses to keep it in configuration files.
-All of the complex state state is more or less implicitly stored on GitHub, and RepoBee locates student repositories based on strict naming conventions that are enforced by all of its commands.
+All of the complex state state is more or less implicitly stored on GitHub, and RepoBee locates student repositories based on strict naming conventions that are adhered to by all of its commands.
 This allows RepoBee to be simple to set up and use on multiple machines, which is crucial in a course where multiple teachers and TAs are managing the student repositories.
 There is also the fact that nothing need be installed server-side, as RepoBee only uses core GitHub features to do its work.
 For an experienced user, installing RepoBee and